acupuncture for sports injuries

-The desired outcome of the healing process is the regeneration of damaged tissue with healthy functional tissue.
+The desired outcome of the healing process is the repair of damaged tissue with healthy functional tissue.
+This occurs in skeletal muscle with a neat fibrous patch being constructed at the site of damage.
 In Traditional East Asian Medicine, it was of paramount importance to promote effective healing.
 Defective healing, called blood stagnation in the traditional vernacular, was associated with persistent pain, unresolved inflammation, formation of tissue abnormalities and reduced physical conditioning.
-Initial management strategies of controlling inflammation and encouraging movement gets the process of healing off to a positive start and as a result, the patient will feel they are improving.
-In the next stage, action is taken to ensure the regeneration of healthy functional tissue by eliminating or reducing any tissue abnormalities that begin to form.
-Often these abnormalities are felt as hard indurations on palpation and represent the formation of non-functional fibrous tissue (scar tissue).
+Initial management strategies of controlling inflammation and encouraging movement gets the process of healing off to a positive start, and as a result the patient will feel they are improving.
+In the next stage, action is taken to ensure the repair of healthy functional tissue by eliminating or reducing any tissue abnormalities that begin to form.
+Often these abnormalities are felt as hard indurations on palpation and represent the formation of excessive fibrosis and unresolved healing.
 Improvements in tissue state are linked to better healing outcomes.
 Acupuncture, moxibustion and massage excel at reducing induration of tissue, which supports an effective healing process.

 RESTORING STRENGTH AND CONFIDENCE